ghazi-naceur/munchlax/README.md

 ```
 ### Enhancements (To be implemented)

-Processing files using the File System feature provided by Apache Camel.<br/>
+Processing files using the File System feature provided by Apache Camel.
-Inserting datafiles with an ES Bulk.

 ###### Note :
 This project is still in process ...